Gerry Anderson: Other related works

-Over the years, various British comics have featured strips based on Anderson's creations.
+Over the years, various British comics have published strips based on Anderson's creations.
 These started with TV Comic during the early 1960s, followed by TV Century 21 and its various sister publications: Lady Penelope, TV Tornado, Solo and Joe 90 (which were produced by a company affiliated with Anderson).
 In the 1970s there was Countdown (later renamed TV Action).
 There were also tie-in annuals that were produced each year featuring Anderson's TV productions.